Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Preliminaries

 \subsection{BMA and Spike-and-Slab Priors}

 Bayesian model averaging (BMA) is a method that combines multiple models according to their posterior probabilities.
-For candidate models $M_k \,(k=1,\ldots,K)$, the posterior mean under BMA is given by
+For candidate models $M_k \, (k=1, \ldots, K)$, the posterior mean under BMA is given by

 That is, BMA performs inference by averaging model-specific posterior means with weights given by the posterior probabilities of the models.
 In practice, however, it is often computationally infeasible to evaluate the posterior probabilities for all candidate models, because the model space is too large.
-Therefore, stochastic search methods such as SVSS are used to efficiently explore models with relatively large posterior probabilities.
+Therefore, stochastic search methods such as simplified shotgun stochastic search with screening are used to efficiently explore models with relatively large posterior probabilities \citep{Shin2018}.

-Spike-and-slab priors \citep{george1993variable} can be regarded as a Bayesian model averaging (BMA) approach.
+Some spike-and-slab formulations for variable selection \citep{george1993variable} can be interpreted as BMA.
 In this framework, each model is represented by a latent indicator vector, and posterior computation is commonly carried out within the framework of Gibbs sampling.
-For example, in the context of variable selection, the latent indicator vector $\bm{\delta} \in \{-1,0\}^p$ is defined as follows:
+For example, in the context of variable selection, the latent indicator vector $\bm{\delta} \in \{-1, 0\}^p$ is defined as follows:

-In spike-and-slab priors, different prior distributions are assigned to the regression coefficient $\theta_j$ depending on the value of the latent variable $\delta_j \in \{0,-1\}$.
+In spike-and-slab priors, different prior distributions are assigned to the regression coefficient $\theta_j$ depending on the value of the latent variable $\delta_j \in \{0, -1\}$.
 When $\delta_j = 0$, a prior distribution that strongly expresses the belief that the regression coefficient $\theta_j$ is equal to zero or lies in its neighborhood is assigned; this is called the spike distribution.
 Specifically, the examples include a Dirac distribution satisfying $\theta_j = 0$ a.s.~and a normal distribution with small variance.
 On the other hand, when $\delta_j = -1$, a continuous prior distribution that assigns probability over a wide range of values of the regression coefficient $\theta_j$ is assigned; this is called the slab distribution.
-Various suitable distributions have been proposed for the slab distribution, including the normal, Laplace, and $t$ distributions \citep{george1993variable,rockova2018spike,ishwaran2005spike}.
+Various suitable distributions have been proposed for the slab distribution, including the normal, Laplace, and $t$ distributions \citep{george1993variable, rockova2018spike, ishwaran2005spike}.
 In particular, \citet{Shi2019MassNonlocal} proposed the use of nonlocal priors \citep{johnson2010use} as the slab distribution.
 The specific forms and properties of {nonlocal priors} in variable selection are summarized in the next subsection.